chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

     in ((), world2)
 ```

 Here `world0` is used twice, and two parallel universe branches are created.
-Despite the fact that in one branch the humanity will be destroyed, having two universes in one program is obviously problematic, and I believe you can trivially understand why.
+Despite the fact that in one branch humanity will be destroyed, having two universes in one program is obviously problematic, and I believe you can trivially understand why.

 ## Encapsulating the `World`

 To prevent such leaking issues, it's a natural thought to wrap the `World` type and its manipulations into new types and new functions.
-That's encapsulation, and that's what software engineering is all about.
+That's encapsulation -- the bread and butter of software engineering.
 But on the contrary to what you may think, we are not going to wrap the `World` itself, but rather its manipulators.
 Let's define a new type `WorldChanger` that wraps functions that take a `World` and return a new value and a new `World`:

 ```haskell
 newtype WorldChanger a = WorldChanger { runWorldChanger :: World -> (a, World) }